ShagunSharma98/Netflix---Data-Exploration-and-Visualization/README.md

 We are interested in increasing the revenue of Netflix, hence our main objective is to figure out which all shows and movies performed the best.

+Description about files in repository:
+1. netflix.csv - Data used for analysis
+2. Netflix_Data_Analysis.ipynb - Colaboratory notebook containing the code for analysis

-Refer to the link to get better insights about it:
+Refer to the link to get intutitive insights about the project: